Logo

 I read about Stephen K. Hayes and went to some of his training, including the first Ninja Festival.
 It was Stephen who was my first sempai and who introduced me to Hatsumi Sensei.
 I think it was 1982.

-I don’t know how many are still practicing, I remain good friends with Bud Malmstom and we train together at least twice every year.
+I don’t know how many are still practicing, I remain good friends with Bud Malmstrom and we train together at least twice every year.

 I think it was 1983.
 I went with Stephen Hayes and a group of others.